 After designs are complete and planning has been approved, build time will have the most significant impact on the cost of your finance.

-- If you have little or no experience of construction project management, get an experienced project manager on your team.
+- If you have little or no experience in construction project management, get an experienced project manager on your team.

 - Hands-on coordination of contractors and the build schedule will pay for the fees in cost savings and managing budget overruns.

-These are complex finance arrangements and the best way to obtain the most appropriate funding for your project is to engage a private finance specialist.
+These are complex financial arrangements, and the best way to obtain the most appropriate funding for your project is to engage a private finance specialist.

 5. Buying land to get planning permission and sell to a developer